freecityhacks/fch-docs/README.md

 On the other hand, if you however are interested in exploring our platform to:
 * help mentor young learners
+* share knowledge and experience with the wider tech community
-* host a new or existing project
+* host, maintain, and or collaborate on a new or existing open source project
+* contribute to improving the structure and advocating the future of this platform

-* share knowledge and experience with the wider tech community We would be very pleased to provide you with the most amazing support.
+We would be very pleased to provide you with the most amazing support.
 Simply contact [freecityhacks@outlook.com](mailto://freecityhacks@outlook.com)

 We also encourage you to catch up on our [CONTRIBUTORS_GUIDE](https://github.com/freecityhacks/fch-docs/blob/master/CONTRIBUTORS_GUIDE.md) to learn more about our accepted standards and best behavioural practices.
 If you are one to look out for convenience, you're in luck.
 See our Safeguarding Policy at [SAFEGUARDING](https://github.com/freecityhacks/fch-docs/blob/master/SAFEGUARDING.md).

-We also welcome suggestions on improving our docs which you can easily do by creating an Issue.
+We also welcome suggestions on improving our docs which you can easily do by creating an [Issue](https://help.github.com/en/articles/about-issues).
 We promise to look into it. as soon as possible.

 Looking forward to reading your **Hello, world!** message.
-Cool you <(-_*)>
+Cool you

+<(-_*)>

 # License